react-observatory/react-observatory/docs/API-Reference/composeReducerCreator.md

 A helper function that takes the Object with Reducers and returns a reducer creator for dynamic reducer injection by [applyAsyncReducers.](/docs/API-Reference/applyAsyncReducers.md)

+The reducer creator is only required for setting-up the store.

 #### Arguments

 1. `reducers` (*`Object`*): An object whose values correspond to different reducing functions that need to be combined into one.
 See the notes below for some rules every passed reducer must follow.